rjcncpt/starcitizen-remove-green-tint/README.md

 ## IMPORTANT
-Star Citizen may have a slight green shading effect that varies in intensity.
-If you do not notice green shading, you should use the configuration file "Reshade - Better look (green blindness).ini".
+If you do not normally notice green shading and Star Citizen looks normal to you, you should use the "Reshade - Better look (green correct).ini" configuration file.
 Otherwise, the "Reshade - Better look.ini" configuration file may result in excessive blue shading.

-We recommend testing these settings in different environments, e.g. hangars.
+I recommend testing these settings in different environments, such as hangars.